Coming Soon: The Best Events in LA (Oct. 20-26, 2025)

 From local independent venues to Broadway blockbusters, there is no better city in the country to experience live theatre than Los Angeles.
 For a roundup of current and upcoming productions, visit the Discover LA Theatre page.

 Jaja’s African Hair Braiding, the Tony-winning comedy set in a Harlem salon, comes to Los Angeles for a month-long run with Center Theatre Group at Mark Taper Forum.
-The play, written by Jocelyn Bioh and directed by Whitney White, opens with a 7:30pm performance on Wednesday, October 1.
-Evening and matinee performances will continue through November 9.
+Written by Jocelyn Bioh and directed by Whitney White, the play will continue through November 9 with evening and matinee performances.

 A tribute to Chicano identity in its many forms, The Little King of Norwalk blends satire, a touch of magical realism, and a nod to Gogol’s The Inspector General.
 Commissioned by Latino Theater Company and developed through its Circle of Imaginistas playwriting group, this world premiere is a modern barrio fable about power, politics and the price of survival.